 A minimum grade of C or higher must be earned in each of the four courses, and the minimum overall GPA for the four courses must be a 3.0.
 All credits for the certificate must be earned at the University of Colorado Denver.

-You must complete the Application for the Certificate (Application for Certificate in Spanish Inernational Business).
-This requires an unofficial transcript from CU Denver showing that you are a current undergraduate student, or a copy of former transcripts indicating an undergraduate degree has been previously granted.
+Students must complete the Application for the Certificate (Application for Certificate in Spanish Inernational Business).
 This must be completed prior to completing the coursework (and applying for graduation, if you are a degree-seeking student) for the certificate.

 To begin coursework, non-degree-seeking students will need to apply to the University as a non-degree seeking student.
 Once accepted, they will be able to enroll in all of the appropriate classes.
 To apply, visit the university's Non-Degree Admissions page.